seththepeacock/phaseco/docs/index.md

 # phaseco

-**phaseco** is a Python package for phase autocoherence analysis with dynamic windowing methods.
+A Python package for phase autocoherence analysis with dynamic windowing methods.

 ## Installation
 You can install **phaseco** directly from PyPI: